-To remain competitive, the Company must continue to enhance and improve the functionality, features and content of the YAHOO! main site, as well as the Company's other branded media properties.
-There can be no assurance that the Company will be able to successfully maintain competitive user response times or implement new features and functions, such as new search capabilities, greater levels of user personalization, localized content filter and information delivery through "push" or other methods, which will involve the development of increasingly complex technologies.
-The Company also expects that personalized information services, such as the Company's recently launched Web-based e-mail service, will require significantly greater expenses associated with, among other things, increased server capacity and equipment and requirements for additional customer support personnel and systems.
+To remain competitive, the Company must continue to enhance and improve the functionality, features, and content of the Yahoo! main site, as well as the Company's other branded media properties.
+There can be no assurance that the Company will be able to successfully maintain competitive user response times or implement new features and functions, such as new search capabilities, greater levels of user personalization, simplified searching from the Web browser, real-time chat and Internet paging, localized content filter and information delivery through "push" or other methods, which will involve the development of increasingly complex technologies.
+The Company also expects that personalized information services, such as the Company's recently launched Web-based email service, will require significantly greater expenses associated with, among other things, increased server capacity and equipment and requirements for additional customer support personnel and systems.
 To the extent such additional expenses are not offset by additional revenues from such personalized services, the Company's financial results will be adversely affected.